Head Girls Volleyball Coach - 7th Season

 bhsblazevball@gmail.com

-Josh Wastvedt will begin his 20th season coaching, his 6th season as Head Girls Volleyball Coach at BHS, and his 4th season as Head Boys Volleyball Coach of the Burnsville Blaze.
+Josh Wastvedt will begin his 21st season coaching, his 7th season as Head Girls Volleyball Coach at BHS.
+Wastvedt also served as the Head Boys Volleyball Coach of the Burnsville Blaze for 4 years (2021-2024).

 Before coming to Minnesota, Coach Wastvedt coached two seasons as the Head Girls Volleyball Coach at Garrison-Max High Schools in Central North Dakota.
 Wastvedt turned their program around in just two short seasons.
 The Troopers took home their first Region 5 Tournament trophy in his first season (2017) placing 4th and beginning a new tradition at Garrison-Max.
 His team took home their first Varsity Regular Season Tournament Championship that year as well.
 Wastvedt was the Region 5 Coach of the Year Runner-Up as well as a North Dakota Class "B" Girls Volleyball Coach of the Year Finalist.
 The following season (2018) the Troopers placed 3rd in the Region 5 Tournament, which is the highest program finish in history, as well as earned a #3 seed into the Region 5 Tournament, another program best.
 Through his time at Garrison-Max, Wastvedt's team and individual players broke every single-season and career record previously held.